-Lake Tikitapu is a small lake in the Rotorua region that is extensively used for recreation and sporting events, and is of cultural significance to Iwi (Te Arawa).
-It is an attractive and popular lake with oligotrophic-mesotrophic productivity.
-The target water quality measured by the Trophic Level Index (TLI; Burns 1999) is 2.7, and the observed TLI over the period 2000 to 2010 was approximately 3.
-An Action Plan was established for Lake Tikitapu (BoPRC 2011), with all proposed actions now having been completed (as at 2014), including the reticulation of the lakeside wastewater systems.
+Lake Tikitapu is a small lake in the Rotorua Te Arawa Lakes region which is extensively used for recreation and sporting events, and is of cultural significance to Iwi (Te Arawa).
+It is an attractive and popular lake with oligotrophic-mesotrophic water quality.
+Tikitapu's target Trophic Level Index (TLI; Burns 1999) is 2.7, whereas a TLI of approximately 3 was observed between 2000 and 2010.
+An Action Plan has been established for Lake Tikitapu (BoPRC 2011) and the proposed actions have now been completed (as at 2015), including the reticulation of the lakeside wastewater systems.